WHERE ARE LOOPS?

 Public Transportation

-Every hard of hearing person has experienced increased anxiety while traveling.
-Hearing Loss makes it even more difficult to hear in already noisy, crowded locations.
-In airport gate areas one asks: Was our boarding area just relocated to B12 or D12?
+Every one with hearing loss has experienced increased anxiety while traveling.
+Hearing loss makes it even more difficult to hear in already noisy, crowded locations.
+In airport gate areas, we wonder, Was our boarding area just relocated to B12 or D12?

-A hearing loop cuts out all of the background noise—making it as easy as switching to the T-setting to clearly hear in these environments.
+A hearing loop eliminates background noise and echo—making it as easy as switching to the T-setting to clearly hear in these environments.
 Check out some of the transient locations that already have hearing loops installed.

 Airports